bubdm/youFastCSV/README.md

 See sample log: https://github.com/YuWaiPang/youFastCSV/blob/main/samplelog.txt (it is tested on a desktop windows PC having 8 cores and 32GB memory).

-Dependency: Dotnet 4.72+ or Dotnet Core 3.1+
+Dependency: Dotnet 4.72+ or Dotnet Core 3.1+.
+This solution and project folder is create using Visual Studo 2019 Community Edition.
+If you run it on Linux, please use Visual Studio Code build the runtime.

 Input Data: CSV, Binaram, DataTable